aoe4world/data/README.md

 | Upgrades            |                          |
 | Passive Civ Bonuses |                          |

-In addition we plan on including all icons for units.

 ### Conventions
 The format in which data is stored follows the following conventions: